machingclee/2020-11-11-deep-learning-study/README.md

     ```

 - **The Training on Tiny-Imagenet-200.**
-  This time I decide to save training data into a *static* class:
+  This time I decide to save training configuration into a *static* class:
   ```
    class TrainingConfig:
       checkpoint_dir = os.path.sep.join(["output", "checkpoints"])